Advantages of Lead acid battery chemistry

 |Lithium Nickel Cobalt Aluminum Oxide (LiNiCoAlO2)||NCA||3.6||200-260||500||Industrial, EV powertrain (Tesla) TR at 150C, CL 500|

 |Lithium Titanate (Li4Ti5O12)||LTO||2.4||50-80||UPS, Solar, EV powertrain (Honda, Mitsubishi).
 CL 3000-7000 – very safe|

 As can be seen, all fall within the 800 to 2000 cycle range.
 In comparison, a well-designed lead acid battery can easily achieve more than 1600 cycles to 80% DOD.
-So how does this all add up when considering cost of ownership?
-This brings us to the next point which is the lead acid battery price.
-How much does a lithium ion battery cost compared to a lead acid battery?
-Lithium ion battery manufacturing plant cost?
-Naturally, lithium ion battery are more expensive but how much more.
+So how does this all add up when considering the cost of ownership?
+This brings us to the next point which is the lead-acid battery price.
+How much does a lithium-ion battery cost compared to a lead-acid battery?
+Lithium-ion battery manufacturing plant cost?
+Naturally, lithium ion battery is more expensive but how much more.
 Again, this depends upon the level being considered.
 The press releases will tell us that Li-ion prices are falling and now are in the range of 2-3 times that of lead acid.

 Really?
 The mean prices on a recent UK internet search to obtain prices on commercially available leisure batteries of 12V and 100 Ah for both lithium ion battery and lead acid batteries:

 Obviously, the life of the lithium ion battery has to be 4 times that of the lead acid battery equivalent to get the same value.
 As we have seen, this is not the case.